- Preapproval Vs. Prequalification

 Remember: both Prequalfied Approval and Verified ApprovalSM are estimates to help guide your home search.
 After you make an offer on a house, your full mortgage approval will depend on the home being appraised by a third party and passing any required inspections.

+A prequalification is a good way to get an estimate of how much home you can afford, and a preapproval takes it one step further by verifying the financial information you submit to get a more accurate amount.
 Getting approved early in your home search is a great way to know what you can afford so you hone in on your dream home.
-To get started, apply online with Rocket Mortgage®.
+To get started, apply online with Rocket Mortgage® by Quicken Loans®.